corrode/corrode.github.io/content/blog/list-comprehensions/index.md

 it in combination with `collect`.
 It's simple and effective &mdash; and without knowing all the details, it can feel like magic.
+In reality though, the flexibility is made possible by the trait system and the iterator API.

 If you want to learn more, the [`counter` source code](https://github.com/coriolinus/counter-rs/blob/master/src/lib.rs) makes for